Ethics Committee

 Import

-The PMRA is also responsible for authorizing the import of IPs.
-As per the G-CTAProcsVacBiol and the G-CTARevVacBiol, the sponsor may apply for an import permit at the same time that he/she submits the clinical trial application to the PMRA.
-The G-CTAProcsVacBiol further indicates that the applicant must submit proof of payment of a fee for an application to import IPs for the study, if required.
+As per the G-CTAProcsVacBiol and the G-CTARevVacBiol, the applicant may apply for an import permit at the same time that the clinical trial application is submitted to the PMRA.
+(Per MWI-34, the guidance in the G-CTAProcsVacBiol and the G-CTARevVacBiol also apply to clinical trials of drugs.)

 Per the D-ImprtRelIMPs, shipping of IPs should be conducted according to instructions given by or on behalf of the sponsor in the shipping order.
 A pre-clearance inspection should be carried out at the port of entry by the PMRA.
 The sponsor must complete the cover sheet contained in Annex 1 of the D-ImprtRelIMPs for the importation and release of IPs.
+Please note: Malawi is party to the Nagoya Protocol on Access and Benefit-sharing (MWI-3), which may have implications for studies of IPs developed using certain non-human genetic resources (e.g., plants, animals, and microbes).
+For more information, see MWI-35.

 Investigator's Brochure

 In accordance with the G-CTAProcsVacBiol and the G-CTARevVacBiol, the Malawi government requires the sponsor to provide investigators with an Investigator’s Brochure (IB).
-Per MWI-56, clinical trials in Malawi are required to follow the International Council for Harmonisation's Guideline for Good Clinical Practice E6(R2) (MWI-22).
+Per MWI-25, clinical trials in Malawi are required to follow the International Council for Harmonisation's Guideline for Good Clinical Practice E6(R2) (MWI-22).
 MWI-22 specifies that the IB must contain all of the relevant information on the investigational product(s) (IPs) (also referred to as investigational medicinal products (IMPs) in Malawi) obtained through the earlier research phases, including preclinical, toxicological, safety, efficacy, and adverse event data.
 The sponsor should also update the IB as significant new information becomes available.

 As specified in MWI-22, the IB must include the following sections: